Celebrating 800 Years

-Ballintubber Abbey celebrations not only mark 800 years of continuous Mass and religious services at the abbey but also encapsulate a much broader spiritual and cultural story of evolving Irishness, set to the backdrop of a close community, both secular and religious, and its many pluralistic influences.
+Ballintubber Abbey celebrations in 2016 not only marked 800 years of continuous Mass and religious services at the abbey but also encapsulate a much broader spiritual and cultural story of evolving Irishness, set to the backdrop of a close community, both secular and religious, and its many pluralistic influences.

 The Celebration encompassed all areas of community life.
 We started the 2 weeks with a beautiful Gathering Mass which was celebrated by Fr Paddy Gilligan who is a native of the parish and was ordained in Ballintubber Abbey he was joined on the day by Fr Val Hynes another Ballintubber native and Fr Frank Fahey.
 That afternoon there was a wonderful Schools Day, with races for all the family and some very competitive rounds of tug of war both male and female.
 All those who participated received a Commemorative Medal for the occasion.